vesaku/url-cleaner/README.md

 # URL cleaner

-Clears links from surrounding them elements.
+This project clears links from surrounding them elements.